Monti Picentini Regional Park

 The Monti Picentini Regional Park (Italian: Parco regionale Monti Picentini) is a natural preserve in Campania, southern Italy.

 Geography

 It is based on the Monti Picentini chain, a dolomitic-limestone area in the provinces of Avellino and Salerno.
-The park has a surface of 62,200 hectares and includes two natural oasis: that of Monte Polveracchio and that of Valle della Caccia.
+The park has a surface of 62,200 hectares and includes two natural oases: that of Monte Polveracchio and that of Valle della Caccia.